Brett Kissel: 2000–2011: Early years

-2012–2014: Started with a Song

-Kissel met manager Bob Doyle in 2012, who signed Kissel to a co-management contract with Louis O'Reilly.

 On May 10, 2013, Kissel signed a record deal with Warner Music Canada.
 His debut single, "Started with a Song", was released on June 17.
 It became the most added song at Canadian country radio in its first week, surpassing a Canadian country radio record set by Taylor Swift's "We Are Never Ever Getting Back Together".
 It debuted at number 87 on the Billboard Canadian Hot 100 for the week of July 27, 2013.
 The music video for the song premiered on CMT Canada on June 27.
 Kissel's first album for Warner, also titled Started with a Song, was released on October 1, 2013.

 On February 14, 2014, Kissel released his third single from his Started with a Song album titled "3-2-1".
 On March 29, 2014, Kissel won his first Juno Award for Breakthrough Artist of the Year, and also performed on the 2014 Juno Awards broadcast on CTV alongside OneRepublic, Tegan and Sara, Bachman–Turner Overdrive and The Sheepdogs.

 In September 2014, Kissel led all country singers with eight nominations for the Canadian Country Music Awards held in Edmonton, Alberta.